 fails, because X cannot be at the same time 3 and 9.
 Initially X is unset, then it is set to 3, and finally the programmer is asserting that 3 (the value hold by X) is equal to 9.
 The second call to is does not change the value carried by X!

-Unification, and hence the = pradicate, plays two roles.
+Unification, and hence the = predicate, plays two roles.
 When X is unset, X = v sets the variable.
 When X is set to u, X = v checks if the value of X is equal to u: it is equivalent to u = v.

 Further reading